francevarotz98/WinPrintSpoolerSaga/README.md

 ## Steps to run PoC
 ### Make static .exe file
-In order to create the executable files of the different PoCs, it is needed to statically compile the source code with VisualStudio (have a look to this link for setting the configurations on VisualStudio: [Link_to_static_compilation](https://stackoverflow.com/questions/37398/how-do-i-make-a-fully-statically-linked-exe-with-visual-studio-express-2005).
+In order to create the executable files of the different PoCs, it is needed to statically compile the source code with VisualStudio (have a look to this link for setting the configurations on VisualStudio: [Link to static compilation](https://stackoverflow.com/questions/37398/how-do-i-make-a-fully-statically-linked-exe-with-visual-studio-express-2005).

 ### Compile attack
 Depending on the attack that we want to perform its needed to:
 1. inside the main function located in PoC.cpp, uncomment the line associated to the init function of the vulnerability considered;
 2. in the case of CVE 2020-1030 and SpoolFool it is also necessary to create a file "payload.txt" inside "C:\Users\User\Desktop".
 The payload.txt will contain the data that will be inserted inside the file that will be created in "C:\Windows\System32\spool\drivers\x64\4";
 3. The executable file will be created inside the x64 folder by Visual Studio.

+## Beyond C++ - Powershell
+Beyond using the C++ API, we also wanted to try the exploitation of PrintDemon using Powershell.
+Inside the directory [PoC PrintDemon Powershell](<PrintDemon PowerShell/>) there is the implementation of a version of PrintDemon which can be run via Powershell.